 Canadians take butter tarts really seriously.
 While the recipe for a basic butter tart is relatively simple, people are rightfully proud of their perfect (and unique) recipes.
 There are competitions that challenge bakers to find the most innovative fillings beyond the standard pecan, walnut and raisin options.
-Past winning creations at Ontario’s Best Butter Tart Festival in Midland include a sweet potato ginger strudel tart and a passionfruit mango one.
+Past winning creations at Ontario’s Best Butter Tart Festival in Midland include a sweet potato ginger strudel tart and a passionfruit mango variation.
 Bitter rivalries are formed over the title of best butter tart in a region.
 There’s even a whole festival circuit that has bakers schlepping their gooey tarts to agricultural fairs all around the country.

 The Kawarthas Northumberland Butter Tart Tour came later, in 2011.
-(After a brief butter tart war, during which Wellington County sent a cease and desist letter to their competition in the Kawarthas, the two operations called a truce in 2013 and now co-exist peacefully.)
+(After a brief butter tart war, during which Wellington County sent a cease-and-desist letter to their competition in the Kawarthas, the two operations called a truce in 2013 and now co-exist peacefully.)
 The Kawarthas’ tour, which is located further east in Ontario, has over 50 stops and only features bakeries.
 The tour isn’t just about the butter tarts (though, let’s be real, it’s mainly about the sweet treat), but also the road trip experience itself.
 “A lot of people associate the tarts with their family,” says Diane Rogers, the owner of DooDoo’s Bakery and Cafe, a business that’s a part of the Kawarthas’ tour.
 “Going on the tour and having a butter tart kind of transports people back to their childhood.
 It’s a way to show your love for your family, through butter tarts.”

 This summer, I had the chance to visit Wellington County’s butter tart trail and sample butter tarts throughout the region.
 On a rainy Saturday, I drove from downtown Toronto up to North Wellington and the various Mennonite communities in the region.
 My plan was to start there and work my way south towards Guelph, hitting up as many stops as I could in a day.
-(If Ontario’s butter tart trails leave you wanting more, here are 10 day trips from Toronto you can take right now.)

 Misty Meadows Market

-My first stop of the day was Misty Meadows Market in Conn.
+My first stop of the day was Misty Meadows Market in the hamlet of Conn, Ontario.
 The quaint grocery store is operated by the local Mennonite community and sells fresh baked goods, including tarts, of course, but also amazing date oatmeal cookies, fresh bread and local produce.
 It was only noon, but Misty Meadows was already busy.
 I was dismayed to discover they were already sold out of my preferred pecan butter tarts.
 The store also offers both plain and raisin tarts, but the latter were the only ones left—and this always controversial filling was a definite no-go for me.
 My tip: Misty Meadows opens at 8 a.m. and it’s best to arrive early.
 The store is also closed on Sundays, and I’d recommend going on a weekday, not on a Saturday, like me.

 Photo: Rebecca Gao